Camaro Fuel Systems:

 24 gallon tank

-Camaro Fuel Bladder and Aluminum tank for a third generation Camaro.
+Camaro Fuel Bladder and Aluminum tank (available black powder coated) for a third generation Camaro.
 (Weight: 25.35 lbs. - without top plate, sender, etc. Stock tank weight without pump, sender and top plate: 21.4 lbs)

 Installation Notes: